flamapy/flamapy_docs/tool/wasm.md

 ## Example of WASM

 To do it so, we need to first install pyodide and {% include flamapy.html %} within the browser.
 Note that we manually manage the dependencies.
-This is to avoid installing other plugins such as BDD which are not yet available in wasm.
+This is to avoid installing other plugins such as BDD which are not yet straigforward in wasm.
 Nonetheless, you can access a working version [HERE](https://www.flamapy.org/try-it/wasm-uvl-analysis)

 ```javascript
 async function preparare_WASM(){